 Persephonie Arelle is not yet a Chosen of Cassandra, and the story of her becoming so may not ever come to be.
 However, I think you will agree with me in this—her story is much more than that of one who can See.

 This novella begins at the end of Buried Heroes, Age of Azuria book one, and parallels the action of book two.
 However, readers will find it most enjoyable to finish reading Hadvarian Heist first before embarking on the journey tucked between these pages.
-For more help with the reading order for the Age of Azuria epic fantasy series, click here!
+Find more help with the reading order for the Age of Azuria epic fantasy series here!